-Due to the benefits of improved transparency and new opportunities for citizen and stakeholder engagement, the provision of urban-related data for citizens and local businesses has been identified as an important tool for leveraging sustainable urban policy.
+Due to the benefits of improved transparency and new opportunities for citizens and stakeholders engagement, the provision of urban-related data for citizens and local businesses has been identified as an important tool for leveraging sustainable urban policy.
 The technological advances in the area of ICT have led to a growing digitization of cities in recent decades.
 Digital city data relating to, for example, administrative processes, urban construction projects or energy consumption of buildings is accumulated in large quantities.
 ICTs offer new potential for the dissemination and proper use of data, while an "Urban Data platform" offers the possibility of digital networking of various ICT solutions in urban areas.

 The following diagram demonstrates the solution components organized on five levels to meet the requirements of the end-user groups: